awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 |  Region  | The same Region in which you created your key pair\. |
 | Name | A name that is easy for you to remember, such as ecs\-instances\-default\-cluster\. |
 | VPC | The default VPC \(marked with "\(default\)" \.
 If your account supports Amazon EC2 Classic, select the VPC that you created in the previous task\.   |

+For information about the outbound rules to add for your use cases, see [Security group rules for different use cases](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/security-group-rules-reference.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 Amazon ECS container instances do not require any inbound ports to be open\.
 However, you might want to add an SSH rule so you can log into the container instance and examine the tasks with Docker commands\.
 You can also add rules for HTTP and HTTPS if you want your container instance to host a task that runs a web server\.
 Container instances do require external network access to communicate with the Amazon ECS service endpoint\.
 Complete the following steps to add these optional security group rules\.